DeanHazineh/Deep-Learning-Color-for-Manga/README.md

 art-style.
-Furthermore, it has been well shown in recent years that this MSE type loss is largely ineffective for image translation tasks since it leads to blurry outputs and poor contrast due to an effective averaging of all possible outputs [Summary and note of papers @MSE [@Loss; @Blur]].
+Furthermore, it has been well shown in recent years that this MSE type loss is largely ineffective for image translation tasks since it leads to blurry outputs and poor contrast due to an effective averaging of all possible outputs.
 Without using an L2 Euclidean loss, I do not a priori know what is the best loss function is for this task and for this reason, I turn (with ample motivation in literature) to implementation of an adversarial loss.
-In theory, a GAN should not suffer from the mean image problem at all by virtue of optimizing an entirely different type of mathematical divergence.\
+In theory, a GAN should not suffer from the mean image problem at all by virtue of optimizing an entirely different type of mathematical divergence.

 Here, I find that the best solution/starting point for this task is to implement a conditional adversarial network with a CNN architecture and